YungDurum/CS50AI-projects/README.md

 6. Worked with Convolutional Neural Networks: I learned to build and train convolutional neural networks (CNNs).
 I applied CNNs to projects related to traffic analysis, enhancing my understanding of how AI can interpret visual data.

-7. Explored Recurrent Neural Networks and Language Models: I delved into recurrent neural networks (RNNs) and their applications in processing sequential data.
+7. Explored Recurrent Neural Networks and Language Models: I deepend my knowlegde of recurrent neural networks (RNNs) and their applications in processing sequential data.
 I learned how to build and train language models.

 For any details about the projects feel free to ask.